PengchC/sleep_classifiers/README.md

 - Data collected using the Apple Watch is available on PhysioNet: [link](https://alpha.physionet.org/content/sleep-accel/1.0.0/)

-- The MESA dataset is available for download at the [National Sleep Research Resource](https://sleepdata.org).
-You will have to request access from NSRR for the data.

 ## Pre-processing the data

 To convert the raw data into features that can be interpreted by the classifiers, you want to run `preprocessing_runner.py.` This script is located in the `source/preprocessing` directory.
 Here are the steps you need to follow to run that code: